Skip to main content

 What does it mean to have autism?

-Autism - also known as autism spectrum disorder - is a broad term because symptoms and degree of impact can vary greatly from person to person.
-Some need a lot of support, while others live a life with few adaptations.
+Autism – also known as autism spectrum disorder – is a broad term because symptoms and degree of impact can vary greatly from person to person.
+Some need a lot of support, while others live a life with few adjustments.

 Autism is typically seen as a different way of thinking, communicating and understanding social situations.
 For example, it can be difficult to read body language or understand irony, and people may thrive on set routines and predictability.